ceph/ceph/doc/cephadm/osd.rst

     vendor: VendorA
     limit: 2

-Note: Be aware that `limit` is really just a last resort and shouldn't be used if it can be avoided.
+Note: `limit` is a last resort and shouldn't be used if it can be avoided.

 Additional Options